 Another part of the benefit reform is that everyone who moves to Sweden from January 1, 2027, will need to qualify for social insurance.
 Either by having been resident in Sweden for five years or by having worked for at least twelve of 24 months with a salary of over 20,000 kronor per month.

-Sweden is no longer a smorgasbord for all the world's people, says SD's group leader Linda Lindberg.
+Sweden is no longer a smorgasbord for all the world's people, says The Sweden Democrats' group leader Linda Lindberg.

-The requirement applies to, for example, child benefits, large family supplements, housing benefits, sickness and activity benefits, and elderly support.
+The requirement applies, for example, to child benefits, large family supplements, housing benefits, sickness and activity compensation, and elderly support.
 Social benefits are not included.

-Those who move here from other EU countries or from EEA countries are not affected in practice, since the period of residence in those countries is also counted.
+Those who move here from other EU countries or from EES countries are not affected in practice, since the residence period in those countries is also counted.

 Niklas Svahn/TT